 - Provide your intern(s) with the training, ongoing supervision, support, and feedback they need to be effective in their job.

-- Submit a bi-weekly time sheet, detailing the student's hours worked, directly to Reed College’s student payroll office.
+- Submit a bi-weekly time sheet, detailing the student's hours worked, directly to Reed College’s Student Payroll Specialist, Dawn Derry: firstname.lastname@example.org

 - Inform SEEDS of any hiring or firing decisions, and communicate about noteworthy successes or problems.

-- Contribute to midterm and year-end evaluations about your student and the program.
+- Contribute to evaluations regarding your intern & your program.

 What does Reed do?

-The carrer services, financial aid and SEEDS offices identifie prospective internship sites, assembles job and program descriptions, promotes the FWS program to students, and makes referrals to internships for interested students.
-Once you and your intern have agreed to work together, Reed's financial aid and student payroll offices become involved. career services would appreciate hearing about any problems or joys that you have in supervising your FWS student, as we want this process to be smooth and beneficial for all concerned.
+The SEEDS office in the Center for Life Beyond Reed as well as the financial aid office identifies prospective internship sites, assembles job and program descriptions, promotes the FWS program to students, and makes referrals to internships for interested students.
+Once you and your intern have agreed to work together, Reed's financial aid and student payroll offices become involved.
+SEEDS would appreciate hearing about any problems or joys that you have in supervising your FWS student, as we want this process to be smooth and beneficial for all concerned.

 How do I get one of these interns?